heyJonBray/PinDAO/README.md

-# PinDAO: A Decentralized ETH-Based IPFS Pinning Protocol 📌🌐
+# Pin.sol: A Decentralized ETH-Based IPFS Pinning Protocol 📌🌐

 ## Abstract

-PinDAO is a decentralized protocol designed to incentivize persistent file storage on the InterPlanetary File System (IPFS) through direct ETH payments on Ethereum and compatible blockchains.
-By leveraging a decentralized network of storage providers, a fair node rotation queue system, and a reputation-based reward mechanism, PinDAO ensures reliable file availability and contract-level access to IPFS nodes for increased composability.
+Pin.sol is a decentralized protocol designed to incentivize persistent file storage on the InterPlanetary File System (IPFS) through direct ETH payments on Ethereum and compatible blockchains.
+By leveraging a decentralized network of storage providers, a fair node rotation queue system, and a reputation-based reward mechanism, Pin.sol ensures reliable file availability and contract-level access to IPFS nodes for increased composability.

 ## Introduction